-The creation of next year's budget has been most challenging.
-It has been set within a background of unprecedented inflationary pressures and significant changes in resident, customer and business needs.
-Despite these challenges, the Councils financial position means that it is well placed and able to take a considered approach to mitigating these exceptional challenges.
-The Government has provided a one-year settlement which has taken some uncertainty away regarding certain grants, however, the uncertainty remains significant and into the medium-term.
+The creation of the 2024/25 budget has been challenging.
+It has been set within a background of unprecedented inflationary pressures with Internal Drainage Board precepts again significantly increasing and continued changes in resident, customer and business needs.
+Despite these issues, the Councils financial position means that it is well placed and able to take a considered approach to mitigating these exceptional challenges.
+The Government has provided a one-year settlement which has taken some uncertainty away regarding certain grants, however, the uncertainty remains significant and into the mediumterm.
 East Lindsey District Council remains sovereign in terms of its constitution and budget, as do the Councils we partner with, and our priorities are to ensure that the Council remains financially resilient, able to deliver services it has to by law, and to provide support to the district's most vulnerable residents.
-Secondly, to continue the process of redressing the imbalances created by the COVID-19 pandemic by appropriately focussing on the provision of financial support to underpin economic recovery for the district and seeking to invest in our places.
-Despite the challenges of the pandemic over the past few years, work to develop new opportunities, efficiencies and income streams to support the Council's revenue budget have continued.
+Secondly, to continue the process of redressing the imbalances still being felt from the pandemic by appropriately focussing on the provision of financial support to underpin economic recovery for the district and seeking to invest in our places.
+Work to develop new opportunities, efficiencies and income streams to support the Council's revenue budget have continued.
 The Council had made representations regarding the Internal Drainage Board pressures and some initial one-off funding has been awarded.
 A new internal Innovation, Transformation and Efficiency Board has been established to give oversight, support and steer to new opportunities and this board will oversee the efficiency targets for the Council.